Lansoweb/LosUi/README.md

 ### Chosen
 If you do not provide an element as the first parameter, the module will assume "select" and will apply the Chosen for all "select" elements.
-You can pass thr Chosen attributes as an array (either as the first or second parameter).
+You can pass the Chosen attributes as an array (either as the first or second parameter).
 ```php
 <script>
 <?= $this->losChosen() ?>